19h47/status/README.md

 ### Config

-Locate the `config-sample.php`, fill it with your personal informations and then saving it as `config.php`.
+Locate the `config-sample.json`, fill it with your personal informations and then saving it as `config.json`.

 ### Plugin